KiranVarma147/Angular/README.md

 **4. To run the angular application**<br>
 ng serve
-     - it runs the application and coverts the .ts(typescript) to .js(javascript)
+     - to compile the application and it coverts the .ts(typescript) to .js(javascript)